enkomio/Taipan/README.md

 # Taipan is now a sponsored project.
-To know more visit: <a href="https://github.com/enkomio-sponsor/info">https://github.com/enkomio-sponsor/info</a>

----
+### The Community sponsor will receive access to the laset version of Taipan Communirt Edition.
+The free version is release after three months from the release date.
-## Outdate content
+### To know more visit: <a href="https://github.com/enkomio-sponsor/info">https://github.com/enkomio-sponsor/info</a>

 ---

 # Taipan - Web Application Vulnerability Scanner